p-miles/capstone/README.md

 Data are sourced from the NOAA - Historical Climatology Network (https://www.climate.gov/maps-data/dataset/daily-temperature-and-precipitation-reports-data-tables)

-Start with the most extensive and valid date to support project outcomes.
+Start with the most extensive and valid data to support project outcomes.

+### Data pipeline
+* Each file is all historical observations for a given station
+* Each line is a month of a particular element
+* Must process data into usable format using pandas
+* DataFrame with each row a day and each column is an observation (i.e. TMAX)

 ## Methodology

 Null Hypothesis: even extreme weather is part of normal variability.

-Alternative Hypothesis: or seemingly unusually high temperatures are a sign of warming Significance level: alpha = 2%
+Alternative Hypothesis: or seemingly unusually high temperatures are a sign of warming

+Significance level: alpha = 2%

 Statistical Test: against a fitted skew-normal distribution from pre-1980 observations

 To capture trends a reference period of pre-1980 is used to segment the data.